Tree planting: United States

 Hand planting is the most widely practiced planting method in the United States.
 Hand planting is possible on most terrain, in most soil conditions, and around obstacles.
 Equipment for hand planting is inexpensive, but hand planting is labor-intensive resulting in costs that are generally 20% to 50% greater than those of machine planting.
 Hand planting is an attractive option for landowners and conservation organizations planting small acreages; especially if volunteer labor is available.
 Seedling survival rates will vary based on planters' experience levels.
 In the U.S., common hand planting tools include dibbles, mattocks, augers, and hoedads that are paired with a hip or shoulder harness style planting bag.

 Machine planting is another common planting method in the United States.
 Equipment and transportation costs are such that machine planting is generally used for larger acreages where reduced labor cost and high planting productivity are desired.
 Machine planting is generally restricted to reasonably level terrain with good soil and limited obstacles.
 While machine planting is most often associated with plantation silviculture in the Southeast and Upper Midwest, it has been used in ecological restoration.
 Machine planting was used for forest restoration on Alaska's Kenai Peninsula following a large scale Spruce Bark Beetle outbreak in the 1990s.
-Common tree planting machines include the C&G Tree Planter, Hoedag Tree Planter, Taylor Tree Planter, Reynolds Tree Planter, and Whitfield Tree Planter.

 Trees for the Future and Plant With Purpose are non-profit organizations based in the U.S. that plant trees in developing countries to improve land management.
 Other organizations that plant trees in the United States include: